datacommonsorg/import/docs/usage.md

 ## Usage Modes

-The import tool can either lint StatVars and other schema files, or it can generate instance MCFs from a TMCF and CSV.
+In `lint` mode, the import tool validates the artifacts produced for addition to Data Commons.
+These artifacts include [instance MCF files](https://github.com/datacommonsorg/data/blob/master/docs/mcf_format.md#instance-mcf) and pairs of [template MCF (TMCF)](https://github.com/datacommonsorg/data/blob/master/docs/mcf_format.md#instance-mcf) and corresponding CSV files.

+In `genmcf` mode, the import tool produces instance MCF files from a pair of TMCF file, and its associated CSV files.
+This mode performs all validations that the  `lint` mode would have performed.

+All flags below apply to both the modes.

 ### Lint Mode (`lint`)
 To run the tool in lint mode, use: